Obviously microgreens placed under a light source grow more vigorous than without light.

 Bull's Blood Beet Microgreen Mass

-As with the cabbage, both trays where harvested and the useable greens weighted.
+As with the cabbage, both trays were harvested, and the useable greens were weighed.

 The beet microgreens grown under the LED shop lights weighed 29.9 grams.
 The beets grown under the LED grow light came in at 22.5 grams.